Neol00/ClockSpeeds/README.md

 ## License

-This application is licensed under the GPLv3 License - see the LICENSE.md file for details.
+This application is licensed under the GPLv3 License - see the LICENSE file for details.

 ## Support